jbfavre/trafficserver/doc/admin-guide/configuration/cache-basics.en.rst

 headers that appear in both client requests and server responses.
 The following ``Cache-Control`` headers affect whether objects are served from cache:

 -  The ``no-cache`` header, sent by clients, tells Traffic Server that it should not serve any objects directly from the cache.
 When present in a client request, Traffic Server will always obtain the object from the origin server.
-   By default, Traffic Server ignores this header.
-You can configure Traffic Server to honor client ``no-cache`` headers.
-Refer to `Configuring Traffic Server to Honor Client no-cache Headers`_ for more information.
+You can configure Traffic Server to ignore client ``no-cache`` headers.
+Refer to `Configuring Traffic Server to Ignore Client no-cache Headers`_ for more information.

 -  The ``max-age`` header, sent by servers, is compared to the object age.
 If the age is less than ``max-age``, then the object is fresh